Nykyfor Hryhoriv: Anti-Bolshevik Uprising

-The successes achieved by Hryhoriv meant that, after the capture of Odesa, he was appointed commander of the newly-established 6th Ukrainian Soviet Division, and he was proposed to be awarded the Order of the Red Banner.
+The successes achieved by Hryhoriv meant that, after the capture of Odesa, he was appointed commander of the newly established 6th Ukrainian Soviet Division, and he was proposed to be awarded the Order of the Red Banner.
 At the same time, his attitude and the conduct of his troops aroused increasing criticism among local Bolshevik commanders, especially when Hryhoriv unexpectedly did not support Mykola Khudyakov's troops on their march towards Tiraspol.
 Vladimir Antonov-Ovseenko, fearing for both Hryhoriv's loyalty and that of Nestor Makhno's anarchists, decided to entrust him with the prestigious task of marching against Romanian forces in Bessarabia.
 During a meeting with Antonov-Ovseenko, Hryhoriv attacked the policy of the Bolshevik authorities in Ukraine, particularly food requisitions, but ultimately committed to leading his troops in towards Bessarabia.

 However, Hryhoriv actually sent his troops for a three-week "rest", allowing the soldiers to return to their places of origin.
 His brigade scattered throughout Kherson, taking weapons, equipment and supplies, and for the next three weeks his soldiers engaged in looting.
-They also committed antisemitic pogroms and murdered of activists of local party committees.
+They also committed antisemitic pogroms and murdered activists of local party committees.
 Hryhoriv's troops then stopped recognizing the Bolshevik command.
 They began to distribute leaflets, which called on peasants to fight against the Bolsheviks in the ranks of "otaman Hryhoriv's partisans".
 In Yelizavethrad, Hryhoriv's troops destroyed the party headquarters and disarmed a Red battalion.
 On 8 May 1919, Hryhoriv issued the Universal, in which he called for "the Ukrainian people to take power into their own hands" and proclaimed "the dictatorship of the working people, the power of the people's councils of Ukraine."
 He called for the organization of village, district and governorate councils, with 80% of seats reserved for Ukrainians, 5% for Jews and 15% for other ethnic minorities in each, admitting representatives of all parties and non-party people that supported the concept of council power.
 He gained some support from the peasants, who turned against the Bolsheviks, refusing to accept forced food requisitions and repressions by the Cheka.